Integrate with your Continuous Integration process

-Once the test run is created, click on the “Plus” menu and then on the “Automate” link:
+Once the test run is created, click on the menu, then on the “Automate” action:

-Note: each command line displayed in the menu can be copied to the clipboard by clicking on the clipboard icon on the right of the command line.
+Note: each command line displayed in the modal can be copied to the clipboard.

-There are three command lines displayed in the menu.
+There are three command lines displayed in the modal.
 Let’s detail them a bit further.

-In order to be able to synchronise the test run and the code and also to push the results back to hiptest, you will need to have hiptest-publisher installed on the machine that will run the tests.
+In order to be able to synchronize both the test run and the code, and to push the results back to Hiptest, you need to have hiptest-publisher installed on the machine that will run the tests.

-This machine will need to have Ruby installed (as you did previously on the developer machine).
-Then, running the command
+This machine also need to have Ruby installed (as you did previously on the developer machine).
+Then, you can run the command :

 gem install hiptest-publisher